Screaming Mad George

 Joji Tani (谷譲治, Tani Jōji), known as Screaming Mad George (born October 7, 1956), is a Japanese special effects artist, film director, and former musician.
-He was born in Osaka, Japan, and emigrated to the United States, where he has become known for his surreal, gory special effects.
+He was born in Osaka, Japan, and emigrated to the United States, where he has become known for his surreal, grotesque and gory special effects.
 He has collaborated with director and producer Brian Yuzna on many films.

 Biography

 Born Joji Tani in Osaka, Japan, he took the first name George in order to stand out.
 Upon emigrating to the United States, where he graduated from the School of Visual Arts, he changed his name to Screaming Mad George in order to distinguish himself among the other Georges in an Anglophone country.
 The moniker was influenced by his love for Mad Magazine and Screamin' Jay Hawkins.